XENON Xe 133 Gas

-Table 1.
-Principal Radiation Emission Data from Xenon-133
+Table 1: Principal Radiation Emis s ion Data from

 The specific gamma ray constant for Xenon Xe 133 is 3.6 microcoulombs/Kg-MBq-hr (0.51R/hr-mCi) at 1 cm.
 The first half value thickness of lead is 0.0035 cm.
 A range of values for the relative attenuation of the radiation emitted by this radionuclide that results from the interposition of various thicknesses of Pb is shown in Table 2.
 For example, the use of 0.20 cm of Pb will decrease the external radiation exposure by a factor of 1,000.

 To correct for physical decay of this radionuclide, the fractions that remain at selected time intervals after the time of calibration are shown in Table 3.

 Table 3: Xenon Xe 133 Phys ical Decay Chart (Half Life